TULiberalArts/Religion/pages/graduate.md

 [Learn More about the MA in Religion](http://bulletin.temple.edu/graduate/scd/cla/religion-ma/)

 ## PhD in Religion
 The PhD program in Religion at Temple University focuses on the multidisciplinary academic study of global religious traditions and texts.
 Our faculty have a broad range of specializations, giving our program both breadth and cross-cultural diversity.
-Our program has a long history of attracting students from all over the world, and our graduates work in major North American, African, Asian and European universities.
+Visit our [faculty page](http://www.cla.temple.edu/religion/faculty/) for faculty members currently accepting students.

 [Learn More about the PhD in Religion](http://bulletin.temple.edu/graduate/scd/cla/religion-phd/#text)